GRIB -- WMO General Regularly-distributed Information in Binary form

 This driver supports virtual I/O operations (/vsimem/, etc.)

-This paragraph lists the configuration options that can be set to alter the default behaviour of the GRIB driver.
+This paragraph lists the configuration options that can be set to alter the default behavior of the GRIB driver.

 GRIB2 write support is available since GDAL 2.3.0, through the CreateCopy() / gdal_translate interface.